-The 6 Human Needs: Understanding Our Motivations and Behaviors
+The 6 Core Human Needs: Understanding the Motivation That Shape Our Behavior

 As human beings, we all have basic needs that drive our behavior and shape our experiences.
 These needs, according to Tony Robbins, a renowned life coach, can be divided into six categories: certainty, uncertainty/variety, significance, connection/love, growth, and contribution.
-In this article, we will explore each of these needs and how they impact our lives.
+In this article, we will explore each of these needs and how they impact our lives—along with therapeutic insights to help you better understand how these needs may be showing up in your own behavior, mindset, and relationships.

 1. Certainty: Assurance You Can Avoid Pain and Gain Pleasure